MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop.md

 ms.tgt_pltfrm: ""
 ms.technology: "r-server"
 ms.custom: ""
-redirect_url: "/microsoft-r/rserver-install-hadoop/"
 ---

 # Hadoop installation and configuration for Microsoft R Server

-Microsoft R Server is a scalable data analytics server that can be deployed as a single-user workstation, a local network of connected servers, or on a cluster in the cloud.
-The following links explain how to install, configure, and maintain your deployment.
+Microsoft R Server is a scalable data analytics server that can be deployed as a single-user workstation, a local network of connected servers, or on a Hadoop cluster in the cloud.
+The following links explain how to install, configure, and maintain an R Server deployment on Hadoop.

 ### Requirements and Dependencies